 Planning to travel to Germany in spring?
-Spring is a wonderful time to visit Germany, one of the best.
-After a long winter, the country sheds its layers (both the land and its people) and welcomes the beginning of the warm season with traditional German Easter celebrations and many spring festivals.
+Spring, or Frühling, is a wonderful time to visit Germany.
+After a long winter, the country sheds its layers to welcome the beginning of the warm season with traditional German Easter celebrations and many spring festivals.

 German Weather in Spring

-As soon as those first rays of sun come out (even if it’s still chilly), you'll see many people in Germany's gardens, parks, and outdoor cafes, soaking up the sun and enjoying the eagerly anticipated beginning of the warm season.
+As soon as those first rays of sun come out (even if it’s still chilly), you will see many people in Germany's gardens, parks, and outdoor cafes, soaking up the sun and enjoying the eagerly anticipated beginnings of the warm season.
 Don't be surprised to see everyone with an ice cream cone and scarf if the sun is shining.

 However, as any time of year, the weather in Germany can be unpredictable.
 Sometimes spring seems to arrive hesitantly.
 It can still snow in March, and the weather in April may change from sun to rain or hail showers in a couple of hours.
-So bring those layers, pack some wet weather gear and consult our packing list for Germany.
+So bring those layers and pack some wet weather gear.

 - March: Average low 33° F, average high 47° F

 - April: Average low 39° F, average high 58° F

 - May: Average low 47° F, average high 67° F